zigotica/gridsponsive/README.md

 We are using two-step process to build the public files:

-* Type `compass watch` in a terminal tab to take care of the SCSS files and convert to CSS (config.rb sets some customisable vars, such as `output_style`).
+* Type `compass watch` in a terminal tab to watch for changes in SCSS files and convert to CSS (config.rb sets some customisable vars, such as `output_style`).
+You can keep this tab open and task running in order to trigger succesive changes.
 * Type `grunt` in another terminal tab.
-This will take care of the Javascript files and build the public js.
-You can also use the live-reload feature by typing `grunt live`, which will trigger any html, js or scss change.
+This will take the Javascript files and build the public js.
+You can also use the live-reload feature by typing `grunt live`, which will trigger any html, js or scss change and force a rebuild.
 Compass is not watched from Grunt since the task is quite slow, we might give it another try anytime soon and/or move to [GulpJS](http://gulpjs.com/).
+You can keep this tab open and `grunt live` running in order to trigger succesive changes.

+Now that public files are modified automatically, we will tell the browser to reload the page every time a build is made.

+* You will need to install Live Reload extension in your browser.

 ## How to create Grids and Breakpoints
 I created a Ruby script to automatically create breakpoints and Grid variables and functions by asking simple questions through the console.
 Just open a third terminal tab and run `ruby gridsetup.rb`, then answer some questions.
 Remember to have a terminal tab open with `compass watch` and another with `grunt live` running.